 The key differences between Natural or Lab grown diamonds and synthetic Moissanite is Moissanite’s rainbow effect in sunlight.
 Although natural earth grown moissanite does exist, it is extremely rare.
 When you see sales of moissanite stones, you can assume they are synthetic.

 - Moissanite is excellent for daily wear and exposure and are easy to maintain.
-At a 9.25/10 Mohs hardness, Moissanite is hard enough to be used in any type of jewelry.
+At a 9.25/10 Mohs hardness, Moissanite is hard enough to be used in any type of fine jewelry.

 - Moissanite has a more colored fire/sparkle than lab grown and natural diamonds which is one of the few naked eye ways to distinguish it from them.
 Under sunlight, moissanite stones tend to exhibit a fiery and colorful sparkle, sometimes called the ‘disco ball’ effect.
 This is especially clear in large moissanite stones.